Wyver-Solutions/wyver-solutions/_posts/2015-10-28-getting-started-with-moodle.md

 This is where it starts to get complicated, as Moodle can be configured to operate in so many different ways.

-The best source of advice on this is Alex Buchner&rsquo;s book: Moodle 2 Administration (<a rel=nofollow href="http://www.amazon.co.uk/Moodle-2-Administration-Alex-B%C3%BCchner/dp/1849516049" target="_blank">Amazon</a>).
-The book is probably a little out-of-date, and will need to be supplemented by frequent visits to <a rel=nofollow href="https://docs.moodle.org/" target="_blank">https://docs.moodle.org/</a>
+The best source of advice on this is Alex Buchner&rsquo;s book: Moodle 2 Administration (<a href="http://www.amazon.co.uk/Moodle-2-Administration-Alex-B%C3%BCchner/dp/1849516049" target="_blank">Amazon</a>).
+The book is probably a little out-of-date, and will need to be supplemented by frequent visits to <a href="https://docs.moodle.org/" target="_blank">https://docs.moodle.org/</a>

 The main things to consider are: